MooersLab/pymolsnips/README.md

 <h3 name="LightTable"> Light Table (Universal) </h3>

 [Light Table](http://lighttable.com/) is a highly malleable text editor that is written in ClojureScript, a programming language for the web that is dialect of Lisp and that has a powerful macro system.
-Those that have dabbled in emacs will recognize the syntax of the settings in behavior files which remind me of emacs init files.
+Those users who have dabbled in emacs will recognize the syntax of the settings in behavior files which remind me of emacs init files.
 Light Table is like a GUI version of emacs.
 It has very an attractive, uncluttered GIU.

 *Light Table* supports previews that enable interactive editing of code to change the output.
-For example, code chunks for generating a plot is evaluated in-line and the plot is diplayed in an adjacent window.
+For example, code chunks for generating a plot is evaluated in-line and the plot is displayed in an adjacent window.
 The plugin manager can be used to install plugins, update them, and gain access to the documentation for the plugin.
 This documentation is on a GitHub website.